brianfeinstein/tesla_stem_rov_example/README.md

 # Code to get this running on Raspberry Pi
 ```
-# first may need to delete the venv directory if this is a new install
-rm -r venv
 # switch to using python3
 python3 -m venv venv
 # before running flask you need to switch to activate python3